8:30am – 9:30am (GMT)

 Darren Cunningham Lead Executive UK Phillips 66

 Hydrogen has long been touted as a crucial energy carrier in a clean energy system.
 Is Hydrogen a crucial part of the future energy system or is it another round of hype?
 Can ammonia, produced with green or blue hydrogen, be the fuel of the future?
 Understand what companies are doing now to prepare for a potential hydrogen boom in the 2030s in terms of R&D, strategic acquisitions and partnerships.

-Pierre-Etienne Franc VP, Managing the Hydrogen Energy World Business Unit Air Liquide
+Pierre-Etienne Franc VP, Hydrogen Air Liquide & Co-Secretary Hydrogen Council

 David Burns VP Clean Hydrogen Linde